 - g.
-In the following instances of unsatisfactory attendance and/or completion of assessed work the student will receive an invitation to a meeting with either their Personal Tutor or equivalent or a departmental Progress Officer: - (i) failure to attend either a group meeting or an individual meeting with a Personal Tutor or equivalent - (ii) continued non-attendance following a further one-week monitoring period - (iii) continued unsatisfactory level of attendance following a further monitoring period - (iv) as determined by the department (see 1.d) above) some instances of non-submission of assessed work will be referred directly to the Progress Officer
+In the following instances of unsatisfactory attendance and/or completion of assessed work the student will receive an invitation to a meeting with either their Personal Tutor or equivalent or a departmental Progress Officer.
+Discretion may be applied in accordance with the approved guidance in case of i (iii) below, except where a student holds a Tier 4 visa: - (i) failure to attend either a group meeting or an individual meeting with a Personal Tutor or equivalent - (ii) continued non-attendance following a further one-week monitoring period - (iii) continued unsatisfactory level of attendance following a further monitoring period - (iv) as determined by the department (see 1.d) above) some instances of non-submission of assessed work will be referred directly to the Progress Officer